Where can I find information about the study abroad program of interest to my child?

 How safe is it for my child to study abroad?

-A: In the event of a major international emergency, the Director of Study Abroad will work with the Drexel International Response team to contact all of our students that may be affected by the incident and provide guidance to next appropriate steps.
+A: In the event of a major international emergency, the Director of Education Abroad will work with the Drexel International Response team to contact all of our students that may be affected by the incident and provide guidance to next appropriate steps.
 Members of the International Response team asses the safety and security of the situation, using several resources including government and private reports, networks with other universities and information from our emergency assistance provider, On Call International, to inform decision making.
 Often, the safest initial response to an incident is to Shelter in Place until more information is known.
 During a critical incident abroad, parents can obtain information from our Emergency Updates website.
 Staff members are focused on attending to the needs of our students abroad.

 Will my child have health insurance while abroad?